DavidRaab/website/content/posts/2024-11-28-benefits-of-dynamic-typing.md

 You as a programmer have to remember if that is a point or not and if that value is valid or not.
-But also the function `point_x` and `point_y` are in some sense *sepcial* as they don't really check it's structure or check if they are valid points.
+But also the function `point_x` and `point_y` are in some sense *special* as they don't really check it's structure or check if they are valid points.
 They just expect an array and either return the first or second value.
 And that's what dynamic typing actually is about.